Compact dose delivery of laser-accelerated high-energy electron beams towards radiotherapy applications: Introduction

-Previous studies have explored to use quadruple magnets to focus the VHEE beams at a specific depth within a water phantom\cite{glinec2006radiotherapy,whitmore2021focused,whitmore2023cern,reaz2022sharp,kokurewicz2021experimental,Svendsen2021LPA-VHEE}.
-However, quadruple magnets are not suitable for beams with large energy dispersion, such as laser accelerated ones.
+Previous studies have explored the use of quadrupole magnets to focus the VHEE beams at a specific depth within a water phantom\cite{glinec2006radiotherapy,whitmore2021focused,whitmore2023cern,reaz2022sharp,kokurewicz2021experimental,Svendsen2021LPA-VHEE}.
+However, quadrupole magnets are not suitable for beams with large energy dispersion, such as LWFA-based ones.
 Moreover, current experimental findings do not support the deposition of peak dose beyond a depth of 6 cm in water phantoms \cite{kokurewicz2021experimental,whitmore2023cern}.
-In this article, we propose a simple and innovative approach to effectively deliver the peak dose of VHEE into the tumor target by employing only two dipole magnets.
-These magnets can guide the electron beams from different directions and adjust their strengths to achieve a maximum dose at a depth of up to 20 cm within the target region.
-Monte Carlo simulations demonstrate that this technique exhibits exceptional resistance to beam energy spread, particularly attractive for LWFA-based applications.
+In this article, we propose a simple approach to effectively deliver the peak dose of VHEE into the tumor target by employing only two dipole magnets.
+These magnets can guide the electron beams from different directions to achieve a maximum dose at a depth of up to 20 cm inside the water phantom.
+Monte Carlo simulations also demonstrate that this technique exhibits exceptional resistance to beam energy spread, particularly attractive for LWFA-based applications.
 Additionally, it allows precise control of the dose peak position both laterally and longitudinally.
 These advancements afford promises for the development of a compact VHEE radiotherapy machine with high precision.